Collegiate-Edu-Nation/chatbot-util/docs/instructions.md

 # Instructions

-Before the README sections 'Setup' and 'Usage' are completed, you must first download two files from the shared CEN Google Drive.
-Optionally, adding links to these files in `config.toml` will streamline direct access in the future
+- Before the README sections 'Setup' and 'Usage' are completed, you must first download two files from the shared CEN Google Drive: the [FAQ](#faq-enter-herecsv) and [Other.txt](#othertxt)
+- Optionally, adding links to these files in the [config file](#configtoml) will streamline direct access in the future
+- Additionally, the UI features several [status indicators](#status-indicators) for identifying common issues

 ## `FAQ - Enter Here.csv`